 Title insurance is not mandatory under the VA loan program.
 But VA loan rules do permit lenders to require such insurance.

-The escape clause protects the buyer from being obligated to a VA mortgage loan when the appraised value of the home does not match the sales price.
+The VA escape clause protects the buyer to back out of a VA home loan agreement if the home's appraised value does not match the sales price.

 Borrowers should know there is no time limit or "maximum age" limit to be eligible for VA loans.
 Lenders are barred from discriminating on the basis of age.